-The Maudsley approach to Family-Based Treatment (MFBT) is an evidence-based treatment for treating children and adolescents with anorexia nervosa (AN).1 MFBT is a three-phase, comprehensive family therapy treatment, which typically spans 20-24 sessions over the course of about a year.2 MFBT views the family as a central support system for AN recovery.2
+The Maudsley approach to family-based treatment (MFBT) is an evidence-based treatment for treating children and adolescents with anorexia nervosa.1 MFBT is a three-phase, comprehensive family therapy program, which typically spans 20-24 sessions over the course of about a year.2 MFBT views the family as a central support system for recovery from anorexia.2

 What Is the Maudsley Approach to Family-Based Treatment?

-The Maudsley approach is a family-based treatment that supports the family in refeeding the adolescent with anorexia and helping the patient and family recover.
-MFBT posits that because the patient is unable to function normally, it is the duty of family members to develop solutions on how they will work together to manage anorexia.1
+The Maudsley approach is a treatment method that supports the whole family in refeeding the adolescent with anorexia nervosa and helping the patient and family recover.
+The Maudsley method posits that, because the patient is unable to function normally, it is the duty of family members to develop solutions on how they will work together to manage anorexia.1

-The Maudsley Method is a three-phase, protocol-based treatment that usually spans 20-24 sessions over the course of a year.2 MFBT establishes the importance of family in both maintaining and resolving the eating disorder.2 MFBT aids parents in the task of finding solutions for refeeding their child and helping the child recover and restore their weight.
+The Maudsley approach (MFBT) is a three-phase, protocol-based treatment that usually spans 20-24 sessions over the course of a year.2 It establishes the importance of family in both maintaining and resolving the eating disorder.2 MFBT aids parents in the task of finding solutions for refeeding their child and helping the child recover and restore their weight.
 The therapist helps guide the parents through this process and provides support and suggestions for any issues that may arise during the process.

-MFBT posits that the youth with anorexia is no longer functioning at a developmentally appropriate level due to their anorexia nervosa, and that the parents must take charge to refeed and restore weight for their starving child.1
+The Maudsley method posits that the youth with anorexia is no longer functioning at a developmentally appropriate level due to their disorder, and that the parents must take charge to refeed and restore weight for their starving child.1

 Who Is the Maudsley Method Right For?

-MFBT is suitable for children and adolescents with anorexia nervoxia who are medically stable enough to receive outpatient treatment supervised by a medical professional.
-MFBT is also suitable for children and adolescents that have just been discharged from inpatient treatment or are part of a partial or inpatient treatment program that includes the family in the process so that the family is able to maintain gains made once the child returns home and no longer has these intensive forms of treatment.
+The Maudsley method is suitable for children and adolescents with anorexia nervosa who are medically stable enough to receive outpatient treatment supervised by a medical professional.
+It is also suitable for children and adolescents who have just been discharged from inpatient treatment for their eating disorder or are part of a partial or inpatient treatment program that includes the family in the process so that the family is able to maintain gains made once the child returns home and no longer has these intensive forms of treatment.

-MFBT consists of three phases of treatment that span 6 to 12 months.3 MFBT helps to empower parents to help their child recover by tasking the parents with refeeding their starving child in the first phase, then in phase two returning the responsibility of feeding back to the child or adolescent.
+The Maudsley approach consists of three phases of treatment that span 6-12 months.3 It empowers parents to help their child recover by tasking the parents with refeeding their starving child in the first phase, then in phase two returns the responsibility of eating back to the child or adolescent.
 In the third phase, therapy focuses on the patient’s development of a healthy identity, the patient’s age-appropriate autonomy, and the reestablishing of family boundaries, as well as encouraging parents to refocus on their relationship, which may have suffered during the course of their child’s treatment and recovery.

 The goal of phase one is to complete the initial evaluation, set up treatment, help the parents identify and develop ways to effectively refeed and weight restore their child.
 From the point of initial contact (the phone call to set up the appointment), the therapist acknowledges the seriousness of the illness and the need for everyone in the family to attend the initial therapy sessions.

-In phase one, sessions typically start with the weighing of the patient, discussing challenges and successes with refeeding, providing support and help to parents in their efforts to refeed, encouraging the siblings to provide support to the patient, and helping the family cope with frustrations with the patient by externalizing the eating disorder (i.e., separating the AN from the patient).
-Once the parents are in control of the eating disorder and the patient is gaining weight and approaching their ideal body weight, then it is time to consider moving to phase 2.
+In phase one, sessions typically start with the weighing of the patient, discussing challenges and successes with refeeding, providing support and help to parents in their efforts to refeed, encouraging the siblings to provide support to the patient, and helping the family cope with frustrations with the patient by externalizing the eating disorder (i.e., separating the person from their anorexia).
+Once the parents are in control of the eating disorder and the patient is gaining weight and approaching their ideal body weight, then it is time to consider moving to phase two.

-Phase 2: Returning Control of Eating to the Adolescent
+Phase 2 of the Maudsley Method: Returning Control of Eating to the Adolescent

 Phase two consists of slowly returning the age-appropriate responsibility of eating and seeing whether the patient is able to maintain appropriate weight.
 The return of the control of eating is typically done in a gradual manner, increasing independence as mastery of each step occurs.
 For example, if the parents decide to allow their child to feed themselves one meal a day and their weight is maintained, then the family could add on more meals and age-appropriate opportunities for independence (i.e., additional meals with friends or a sleepover).

-Toward the end of phase 2 the family may address other issues that have been postponed due to the need to focus on saving the patient’s life.
+Toward the end of phase two the family may address other issues that have been postponed due to the need to focus on saving the patient’s life.

 Once the patient has established regular independent eating and has maintained a stable weight independent of parental monitoring, then phase three can begin.
 Phase three is brief and typically consists of reintegrating the adolescent into their normal adolescent life with more autonomy and re-engaging in activities that may have been disrupted due to the anorexia.